- What is a colostomy?

 Shaving hair under the pouch

 Having a lot of hair around the stoma can make it hard to get the skin barrier to stick well and may cause pain when you remove it.
 Shaving with a razor or trimming hair with scissors is helpful.
 Extreme care should always be taken when doing this.
-A mild soap or shaving cream may be used.
-Rinse well.
+It’s recommended that you dry shave the skin around your stoma using a stoma powder, since soap and shaving creams have lotions and oils that may cause the skin barrier not to stick.
+After shaving, rinse and dry the skin well before applying your pouch.

 Right after surgery it may seem that you have a lot of gas almost all the time.
 Most abdominal surgery is followed by this uncomfortable, embarrassing, yet harmless symptom.
-As the tissue swelling goes down, you will have less gas.
-But certain foods may cause gas, such as eggs, cabbage, broccoli, onions, fish, beans, milk, cheese, and alcohol.
+As the tissue swelling goes down, you’ll have less gas.
+But certain foods may cause gas, such as eggs, cabbage, broccoli, onions, fish, beans, milk, cheese, carbonated drinks, and alcohol.

 Eating regularly will help prevent gas.
 Skipping meals to avoid gas or output is not smart.
 Some people find it best to eat smaller amounts of food 4 to 5 times a day.

 You may be worried about how others will respond to the gassy noises.
-You will find that these noises sound louder to you than to others.
+But you’ll find that these noises sound louder to you than to others.
 They often only sound like stomach rumblings to those around you.
-If you are embarrassed by these rumblings when others are nearby, you can say, "Excuse me, my stomach’s growling."
-If you feel as though you are about to release gas when you are with people, casually fold your arms across your belly so that your forearm rests over your stoma.
+If you’re embarrassed by these rumblings when others are nearby, you can say, “Excuse me, my stomach’s growling.”
+If you feel as though you are about to release gas when you’re with people, casually fold your arms across your belly so that your forearm rests over your stoma.
 This will muffle most sounds.
 Check with your ostomy nurse about products you can take to help lessen gas.

 Many factors, such as foods, normal bacteria in your intestine, illness, certain medicines, and vitamins can cause odor.
 Some foods can produce odor: eggs, cabbage, cheese, cucumber, onion, garlic, fish, dairy foods, and coffee are among them.
 If you find that certain foods bother you, avoid them.
 Learning by experience is the only solution to this problem.
-Odors may be worse with transverse colostomies.
 Here are some hints for odor control:

 - Use an odor-resistant pouch.